6 week walking schedule to lose weight

 Week 6

-Related to walking program to lose weight
+Related to walking schedule to lose weight